peterjc/galaxy_blast/tools/blast_rbh/README.rst

           not treating this as an error, leading to confusing RBH output). v0.1.5  - Clarify documentation for using the Python script outside Galaxy.
-        - Updated to depend on NCBI BLAST+ 2.2.30 via ToolShed install. v0.1.6  - Offer the new blastp-fast tasked added in BLAST+ 2.2.30.
+        - Updated to depend on NCBI BLAST+ 2.2.30 via ToolShed install. v0.1.6  - Offer the new blastp-fast task added in BLAST+ 2.2.30.
 ======= ======================================================================